 Nicola Davies – Staff Governor

+I have been a governor since November 2010, and I am a member of the Resources Committee.
+I teach in Year 2 for two days a week.
+I am also the Assistant Head for the Lower Phase and Deputy Head on Mondays.
 I am very committed to Winnersh Primary School and its place in the community.
-Being a governor is important to me to ensure there is a link between the staff and governing body and to contribute to the strategic development of the school
+Being a governor is important to me to ensure there is a link between the staff and governing body, and to contribute to the strategic development of the school

 Charlotte Grant – Co-opted Governor

+I joined the Board of Governors in May 2018 and am the Chair of the Resources Committee.
 I am a Chartered Electrical Engineer and work in the energy industry.
-I volunteered to become a school governor because I wanted to contribute to my local community using the business skills I’ve develop over many years
+I volunteered to become a school governor because I wanted to contribute to my local community using the business skills I’ve developed over many years.

-Phil Bristow – Co-opted Governor (non-teaching staff)
+Phil Bristow – Co-opted Support Staff Governor

+I joined the Governing Body in July 2016.
+I am Vice Chair of the Resources Committee and the Link Governor for Year 6.
+I have worked at Winnersh Primary School since September 2013 as the ICT Technician.
+My first career was in computer programming but I moved into commercial and customer management and spent 25 years working in BT in a variety of senior business and project management roles.
 I have taken any opportunity to support the work of the school outside of my immediate role and have found it a very rewarding experience.
 There are a number of challenges facing the education sector both financial and organisational, and I now feel confident that my experience of financial management, and the delivery of both large and complex projects, will enable me to make a contribution to the work of the governing body and the future development of the school.

-Emma Dawkins – Co-opted staff governor
+Emma Dawkins – Co-opted Staff Governor

+I was appointed as a governor in 2017.
+As Foundation Stage Leader and class teacher at Winnersh Primary School, I am passionate about engaging and supporting each individual child so they can reach their full potential.
 I am very proud to work at this school and I am fully committed to working with the governing body to ensure that the school continues to go from strength to strength.